davidsun/SAP/README.md

     The number of pieces that every read will be cut into.
     Each piece will be looked up in the hash table.
     Usually, larger number of pieces will lead to higher coverage of mapping.

+*   -G GAP_RATIO
+    Maximum gap ratio.
+    The maximum percentage of gaps in a single read that can be tolerated by SAP Mapper.
+    The gap ratio is defined as MaxGapLength/ReadLength.

+*   -i FILE_NAME
+    Input file name (the file which contains reads, should be in FDQ format).

+*   -r FILE_NAME
+    Reference file name (the file which contains reference, should be in FDA format).

+*   -o FILE_NAME
+    Output file name.

+*   -p PIECE_SIZE
+    The size of small pieces when mapping.
+    Smaller size of pieces will lead to slower mapping and higher coverage.

 Options for SAP Predictor
 -----